• Skip to primary navigation

 1. Line a large baking sheet with a double layer of paper towel.
 Set aside.
 Divide bread slices between 2 large, shallow baking dishes, arranging them in one single layer each.
 In a jar or pitcher, mix well the milk, vanilla, and sugar.

-4. By hand, pick up each one of the milk-soaked bread slices (handling it gently) and dip it into the beaten eggs, coating both sides and allowing the excess to drip back into the egg bowl.
-Place the bread into the hot oil, and deep-fry until well-browned on one side, about 1 to 1-1/2 minutes.
+3. By hand, pick up each one of the milk-soaked bread slices (handling it gently) and dip it into the beaten eggs, coating both sides and allowing the excess to drip back into the egg bowl.

 5. Flip the bread and cook until both sides are golden brown.
 Transfer rabanadas to the sheet lined with paper towels.
 Repeat with remaining slices of bread, cooking several simultaneously if the skillet is large enough.
 NOTE: Cook in batches and do not overcrowd the pan!
 You may have to lower the heat a bit for the next batches or cook slices in less time since the temp will be higher.